 - Pray – One of the biggest mistakes I made initially was trying to abstain in my own will.
 Since I made this commitment to God I had to stay in constant communication with Him.

 - Guard your senses – What you see, taste, smell, touch, and hear can all trigger feelings of arousal.
 How many times have you thought or said, “He is too fine”, “Her lips taste so sweet”, “I love a man who smells good”, “Oooh girl, I just want to touch his thighs”, or “You have such a sexy voice”.
 Be mindful of the books and magazines you read as well as the music you listen to and movies you watch.
 These are all potential triggers.
+And if you have to deal with them, consider using something like sex toys available at lovegasm over seeking out a partner.
+Self-love is a better alternative.

 - Avoid open mouth kissing – Kissing prepares the body for intercourse.